-Vilma Gabbay, Director of the Pediatric Mood and Anxiety Disorders Program at Mount Sinai Hospital points out that “The risk factors are a family history of mood disorders, a tendency toward anxiety, and stressors like trauma and bullying.
-Stress itself can trigger a mood disorder, not in everyone, but in many teens.”
+Vilma Gabbay, Director of the Pediatric Mood and Anxiety Disorders Program at Mount Sinai Hospital and a psychiatrist specializing in treating mood and anxiety disorders in children and adolescents, ranging from depression to bipolar disorder, points out that “risk factors include a family history of mood disorders, a tendency toward anxiety, and stressors like trauma and bullying.
+Stress itself can trigger a mood disorder – not in everyone – but in many teens.”

-Dr. Vilma Gabbay, is a psychiatrist who specializes in treating mood and anxiety disorders in children and adolescents, ranging from depression to bipolar disorder.
 The symptoms of mania and depression come with different symptoms.
-“Depression,” says Vilma Gabbay can come with experiences of “sadness, tearfulness, diminished capacity to enjoy pleasurable activities, irritability and physical symptoms including increased or decreased appetite, sleep disturbances and fatigue.”
-Teens who have Bipolar Disorder have these same symptoms but added to this are the experiences of manic or hypomanic episodes.
-These include “high feeling of irritability, decreased need of sleep, increased energy, behaving strangely in the classroom, impulsivity, being more talkative, and excessive involvement in pleasurable activities,” says Gabbay.
-Sadly, in severe cases, mania can cause psychosis and distorted thinking.
+According to Gabbay, “Depression can come with experiences of sadness, tearfulness, diminished capacity to enjoy pleasurable activities, irritability and physical symptoms including increased or decreased appetite, sleep disturbances and fatigue.”
+Teens who have Bipolar Disorder have these same symptoms but can also experience manic or hypomanic episodes.
+These include “…high feeling of irritability, decreased need for sleep, increased energy, behaving strangely in the classroom, impulsivity, being more talkative, and excessive involvement in pleasurable activities,” says Gabbay.
+In severe cases, mania can cause psychosis and distorted thinking.

-The prevalence of mood disorders is around 3 to 5 percent for both boys and girls alike.
-However, when children enter into adolescence, girls are more at risk for experiencing a mood disorder.
-In fact, female teens are twice as likely to exhibit signs and symptoms of mood disorders.
-One reason for this is the way that females respond to emotional stimuli.
-Females tend to mature faster than males regarding their ability to regulate their emotions.
-They also tend to have a heightened sensitivity towards emotions, which might be a trigger for anxiety and depression.
+Approximately 5% of teens exhibit a mood disorder.
+Mood disorders, although traditionally observed in adulthood, actually begin to display symptoms in adolescence.
+This may be true due to changes that take place in the adolescent brain along with the associated rush of hormones.
+The prevalence of mood disorders in teens is approximately 3 to 5 percent for boys and girls alike.
+However, when children enter into adolescence, female teens are twice as likely to exhibit signs and symptoms of mood disorders.
+One reason for this is that girls tend to mature faster than males and have a heightened sensitivity towards emotions, which may be a trigger for anxiety, depression, and other mood disorders.